ukuleletrip/sosclient/README.md

 2017-01-29 11:32:00,11.9,39.9
 ```

-Without time range option, it gets measurements from 5 minutes age to now.
+Without time range option, it gets measurements in past 5 minutes.
 You can specify time range using -s and -e option.

 ```shell-session